WuyangLI/kafka-pyspark-elasticsearch-integration-test/README.md

       - "9200"
 ```
 1. version:
 Compose files using the version 2 syntax must indicate the version number at the root of the document.
-All services must be declared under the services key.[3](https://docs.docker.com/compose/compose-file/)
+All services must be declared under the services key.[[3](https://docs.docker.com/compose/compose-file/)]

 2. services:
-A service definition contains configuration which will be applied to each container started for that service, much like passing command-line parameters to docker run.[3](https://docs.docker.com/compose/compose-file/)
+A service definition contains configuration which will be applied to each container started for that service, much like passing command-line parameters to docker run.[[3](https://docs.docker.com/compose/compose-file/)]

-..1.
-Image:
+  1. Image:

-...Specify the image to start the container from.
+   Specify the image to start the container from.
 Can either be a repository/tag or a partial image ID.
-If the image does not exist, Compose attempts to pull it, unless you have also specified build, in which case it builds it using the specified options and tags it with the specified tag.[3](https://docs.docker.com/compose/compose-file/)..
+If the image does not exist, Compose attempts to pull it, unless you have also specified build, in which case it builds it using the specified options and tags it with the specified tag.[[3](https://docs.docker.com/compose/compose-file/)]

-...2.
-Volumes:
+  2. Volumes:

-...mount a path on the host[3](https://docs.docker.com/compose/compose-file/)..
+   mount a path on the host[[3](https://docs.docker.com/compose/compose-file/)]

-...3. links:
+  3. links:

-...Containers for the linked service will be reachable at a hostname identical to the alias, or the service name if no alias was specified.[3](https://docs.docker.com/compose/compose-file/)..
+   Containers for the linked service will be reachable at a hostname identical to the alias, or the service name if no alias was specified.[[3](https://docs.docker.com/compose/compose-file/)]
-...Links also express dependency between services in the same way as depends on, so they determine the order of service startup.[3](https://docs.docker.com/compose/compose-file/)..
+   Links also express dependency between services in the same way as depends on, so they determine the order of service startup.[[3](https://docs.docker.com/compose/compose-file/)]

-###STEP THREE, run `docker-compose up` and Compose will start and run your entire app.[3](https://docs.docker.com/compose/compose-file/)
+###STEP THREE, run `docker-compose up` and Compose will start and run your entire app.[[3](https://docs.docker.com/compose/compose-file/)]
 Wait………………don't run `docker-compose up`
 ####First of all, before you start, check if your system satisfy elasticsearch docker prerequisite: `vm.max_map_count` sysctl must be set to at least 262144.
 ```bash